-Warrants outstanding at March 31, 2007 include a five-year warrant to purchase 75,000 shares of common stock at an exercise price of \$7.00 per share issued to one of the Company's consultants in 2004, and seven-year warrants to purchase an aggregate of 54,988 shares the Company's common stock at an exercise price of \$4.52 per share issued in connection with the sale of Series C redeemable convertible preferred stock.
+Warrants outstanding at June 30, 2007 include a five-year warrant to purchase 75,000 shares of the Company's common stock at an exercise price of \$7.00 per share issued to one of the Company's consultants in 2004, and seven-year warrants to purchase an aggregate of 54,988 shares the Company's common stock at an exercise price of \$4.52 per share issued in connection with the sale of Series C redeemable convertible preferred stock.

-In connection with the Company's initial public offering which closed on November 2, 2005, the Company issued 150,000 warrants to the underwriters to purchase common stock at \$6.25 per share which became exercisable commencing October 28, 2006 and have a five-year term.
+In connection with the Company's initial public offering which closed on November 2, 2005, the Company issued 150,000 warrants to the underwriters to purchase shares of the Company's common stock at \$6.25 per share which became exercisable commencing October 28, 2006 and have a five-year term.

-Additionally, as previously discussed, in connection with the Company's October 31, 2006, financing, warrants to purchase up to 346,857 shares of the Company's common stock were issued.
+Additionally, as previously discussed, in connection with the Company's October 31, 2006 financing, warrants to purchase up to 346,857 shares of the Company's common stock were issued.
 The warrants are five-year warrants with an exercise price of \$6.70 per share.

-10. RELATED PARTY CONSULTING AGREEMENTS:
+10. RELATED PARTY CONSULTING AGREEMENTS